Exhibition: ‘An Edwardian Summer: Sydney & beyond through the lens of Arthur Wigram Allen’ at the Museum of Sydney

 Brief stop on a drive to South Head, Bondi and Coogee, February 22, 1911.
 As Sydneysiders embraced the outdoors, they began picnicking at every opportunity, flocking to local beauty spots or favourite retreats such as Coogee Beach.
 Although the beach was thronged with bathers and spectators, Coogee’s headland provided a quieter spot for picnicking and, for Arthur Allen, taking photographs.
 Seen here is his camera equipment, including the box of his Guardia and Newman camera that took 5 x 4 inch (13 x 10 cm) photographic plates.
 The women are wearing elaborate motoring hats with scarves, which were also useful for securing their hats on a windy cliff to prevent their hair from blowing out of style.

-Text from An Edwardian Summer website
+Text from the An Edwardian Summer website

 Arthur Wigram Allen (Australian, 1894-1967) 'Walter resting after lunch' November 19, 1898